-- (b) The dissolution of the Company; - (c) Any refinancing of the existing debt of the Company, or any plan of financing that would require the grant of a security interest in the assets of the Company, whether in the form of a mortgage or otherwise; - (d) Any amendment of this Agreement or of the Articles of Organization of the Company; - (e) The admission of a new Member; - (f) The employment, whether as an agent, independent contractor, employee or otherwise, of any any [sic] individual who is a family member or relative of a Member, or that is an entity that is a related party or affiliate of a Member.
+(b) The dissolution of the Company;

+(c) Any refinancing of the existing debt of the Company, or any plan of financing that would require the grant of a security interest in the assets of the Company, whether in the form of a mortgage or otherwise;

+(d) Any amendment of this Agreement or of the Articles of Organization of the Company;

+(e) The admission of a new Member;

+(f) The employment, whether as an agent, independent contractor, employee or otherwise, of any any [sic] individual who is a family member or relative of a Member, or that is an entity that is a related party or affiliate of a Member.

 From these provisions, Stooksbury asserted that LTR could not, without the approval of Whelchel or Stooksbury, file a bankruptcy petition on Tellico Landing's behalf.
-Alternatively, Stooksbury argued that even if LTR did have authority to file, the fact that Tellico Landing's Amended Disclosure stated that LTR was no longer a member of Tellico Landing required that both Whelchel and Stooksbury would have to consent to any debtor-in-possession financing.
+Alternatively, Stooksbury argued that even if LTR did have authority to file, the fact that Tellico Landing's Amended Disclosure stated that LTR was no longer a member of Tellico Landing required that both Whelchel and Stooksbury would have to consent to any DIP financing.
 Thus, Stooksbury asked the court to dismiss the proceeding or enter an order requiring Whelchel and Stooksbury's approval "before [Tellico Landing] enters into a DIP financing agreement."
-302

-The first requested relief would lift the stay and allow Stooksbury to enforce his judgment; the second would continue the stay, but at least prevent a debtor-in-possession lender from further encumbering Tellico Landing's assets (which would make Stooksbury's recovery of his own judgment more difficult).
+The first requested relief would lift the stay and allow Stooksbury to enforce his judgment; the second would continue the stay, but at least